bobleesj/Course_UIKit_Fundamentals_with_Bob/2000/2100/2101_life_cycle_of_app.md

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
-You may see what my daily activity is like on Instagram.
+You may see what my daily activity is like on Instagram @[bobthedev](instagram.com/bobthedev)

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>